Marco Arment: Software Development

 In October 2012, Arment released The Magazine, an electronic, biweekly publication.
 In May 2013, one month after the sale of Instapaper, Arment announced he was selling The Magazine to Glenn Fleishman, its editor.

-In July 2013, Marco released Bugshot, an application to quickly mark up screenshots so that beta testers of Overcast could easily send him bug reports.
-Marco sold Bugshot to Lickability and the app was renamed to Pinpoint.
+In July 2013, Marco released Bugshot, an iOS application for marking up screenshots, to help people report software bugs.
+Marco transferred ownership of Bugshot to Lickability and the app was renamed to Pinpoint in 2015.

-In July 2014, Arment released Overcast, a podcast application for iOS.
-He had been working on the application since fall 2012, and publicly announced it at the XOXO festival in October 2013.
-In 2014, Marco invested $50,000 in Gimlet Media.